legubiao/ME5413_Assignment2/README.md

 rosbag record /vins_estimator/odometry /vins_estimator/point_cloud /vins_estimator/camera_pose /tf /tf_static
 ```

+### Task 2 Coordinate transformation code
+from_odometry_output_kitti.py:
+Change "/aft_mapped_to_init_high_frec" to the topic that needs to be subscribed to odometry.
+Change "camera_gray_left" to the coordinate system node which groundtruth is located.
+Change "velo_link" to the coordinate system node which the odometry result is located.
+Run the py program in the bag and play the bag containing odometry and tf topics.
+The code will convert the odometry results into the coordinate system where the groundtruth node is located, and output the txt file of kitti format coordinates in the same directory.

 ### Task 2 Eveluation recorded rosbag
 run python script read data from rosbag directly
 ```